domoszlai/juicy-gcode/README.md

 ## Usage

-The development is in an early stage.
-Svg2Gcode does not accept any parameters, it only tries to load a file called "test.svg" from the current directory.
+Svg2Gcode has one obligatory parameter, the file name of the SVG file to convert.
 If the file is there, it displays a list of data constructors (in haskell syntax) representing the image in Stage 1 format, and which directly can be copy-pasted into TestStage1.hs.
-Finally, TestStage1.hs renders this list of drawing operations and saves the result into a file called "stage1.png" in the current directory.
+TestStage1.hs renders this list of drawing operations and saves the result into a file called "stage1.png" in the current directory.

 ## Limitations